cta-observatory/pyirf/docs/index.rst

 is a spin-off of the analog sub-process of the `pipeline protopype <https://cta-observatory.github.io/protopipe/>`_.

-Its main features are currently to,
+Its main features are currently to

   * find the best cutoff in gammaness/score, to discriminate between signal and background, as well as the angular cut to obtain the best sensitivity